Fates-List-Archive/infra-history/modules/infra/admin_piccolo/api-docs/privacy.md

 </blockquote>

-### Data Collection
+### Data Collection And Security

-This section relates to how we process and handle data as per the GDPR and other local privacy laws
+This section relates to how we process, secure and handle data as per the GDPR and other local privacy laws

 <blockquote class="quote">